odersky/sips/drafts/inlinemacros.md

  5. inline methods,
  6. anything that's global (i.e. a class/trait/object without an outer reference).

+Names referenced in macro bodies undergo the following transformation:

+ 1. Names that reference global definitions (terms or types) are left untouched.
+ 2. Names that reference local term definitions change their type:
+   * A non-inline type `T` becomes `scala.meta.Term[T]`, the type of terms of type `T`.
+   * An inline type `inline T` becomes `T`.
+   * An inline type with several levels of `inline` are handled analogously.
+For instance, a term of a type like `inline (inline Int, Boolean) => String` would be seen inside a macro as a term of a type `(Int, scala.meta.Term[Boolean]) => scala.meta.Term[String]`.
-Names referenced in macro bodies undergo certain changes.
-References to inline and global definitions are left untouched, but local terms of type `T` are transformed into terms of type `scala.meta.Term[T]`, and local types `U` are transformed into terms of type `scala.meta.Type`.
-In other words, definitions that are statically available outside macro bodies remain available in macro bodies, whereas term and type parameters of enclosing inline methods become available as their representations.
+ 3. Names that reference local type definitions become term references of type `scala.meta.Type`.

+In other words, definitions that are statically available outside macro bodies remain available in macro bodies, term and type parameters of enclosing inline methods become available as their representations, and inline values and methods change their type by having `inline` annotations inverted.

+A dual transformation is applied to results returned from macro bodies.
+Normal types are prefixed with `inline` until a type is of the form `scala.meta.Term[T]` in which case it is replaced by `T`.
+So if a macro body returned a list of type

+    List[(String, scala.meta.Term[T])]

+the type of the macro expression itself would be

+    inline List[inline (inline String, T)]

 ## Macro expansion